 A calendar will be best used if it is specific, spelling out individual promotions or events.
-I've personally found it best in my experience to include the marketing cost for each event and the results that came from the event.
+It is best to include the marketing cost for each event and the results that came from the event.
 By doing this, it is easy to see at a glance which events and strategies were productive and on target.
 This aids you in planning your marketing in the future.

 Consider including the following in your marketing calendar to ensure that you have a complete look at all your marketing efforts at a glance.

 - Email Marketing